Skip to main content

 • Debian 11+ / Ubuntu 20.04+

-And the following architectures:
+The installation scripts support the following architectures:

 • amd64 (x86_64)